Skip to Content

 • The temperature change can also cause the gaps within the frame more noticeable.

-• Inset kitchen cabinets do not work with modern interior design.
+• This cabinetry type does not work with modern interior design.

 Inset Cabinet Doors

-There are popular styles with inset kitchen cabinets variations – the most common are Shaker doors.
-This timeless classic kitchen cabinet door style features simple square indents that add a sleek modern design for an inset kitchen cabinetry.
+There are popular styles with inset variations – the most common are Shaker doors.
+This timeless classic door style features simple square indents that add a sleek modern design for an inset kitchen cabinetry.
 Since Shaker cabinets are assembled with 5-piece construction, this helps reduce warping during weather changes.

 The second variant is the traditional style of raised cabinet inset doors, wherein the center panel is raised above the rest of the door.
-Although they do not fit flush with the face of the cabinet, they add dimension and detail to the kitchen cabinets.
+Although they do not fit flush with the face of the cabinetry, they add dimension and detail.

 Hinges For Inset Cabinet Doors

-Wooden inset kitchen cabinet doorsThere are multiple options when it comes to hinges for inset cabinet doors.
+Wooden inset kitchen cabinet doorsThere are multiple options when it comes to hinges for inset doors.

 European Hinges